DownArrows/dab/README.md

 The command line interface only affects the overall behavior of the program:

  - `-config` Path to the configuration file.
 Defaults to `./dab.conf.json`
- - `-help` Print the help for command line interface.
+ - `-help` Print the help for the command line interface.
  - `-initdb` Initialize the database and exit.
  - `-report` Print the report for last week on the standard output and exit.
  - `-useradd` Add one or multiple usernames to be tracked and exit.